A Unified Framework for Rerandomization using Quadratic Forms: Simulations and Application

 \subsection{Results: Variance Reduction of $\widehat{\tau}$}

-\cref{cov_alpha_1} displays the ratio between the standard deviation of $\widehat{\tau}$ ($y$-axis) under rerandomization vs complete randomization for scenarios $(i)$, $(ii)$, and $(iii)$ (rows of the figure) across 2,500 simulated datasets, for different number of covariates $d$ ($x$-axis) and concentration parameter $\gamma$ (columns of figure).
+\cref{cov_alpha_1} displays the ratio between the standard deviation of $\widehat{\tau}$ ($y$-axis) under rerandomization vs complete randomization for $(i)$, $(ii)$, and $(iii)$ (rows) across 10,000 simulated data sets, for different numbers of covariates ($x$-axis) and concentration $\gamma$ (columns).

 We can see that Mahalanobis Rerandomization is the best (besides the oracle) in terms of variance reduction in $(i)$, whereas Euclidean Rerandomization is the best at constraining the variance in $(ii)$.
 In setting $(iii)$, the Mahalanobis distance performs the worst, in the sense that it yields the largest relative standard error, whereas Euclidean Rerandomization is still a close second in terms of variance reduction, reflecting the robustness of Euclidean Rerandomization.
 PCA Rerandomization using the decision rule in \cref{sb_rule} performs better than the Kaiser rule when eigenvalues are sparse, but the two methods are approximately equivalent when the eigenvalues become more uniform.
 Furthermore, as the eigenvalues become more uniform there is less information that can be derived from the covariance matrix, and as a result all rerandomization methods are closer to each other.
 Finally, we note that the oracle is relatively more precise as $d$ increases, which follows due to the increasing $R^2$ and decreasing $\nu^*_{1, \beta}$ across $d$, as illustrated by \cref{optimal_a_outcomes}.